-Our consolidated financial statements are presented in accordance with accounting principles that are generally accepted in the United States ("U.S. GAAP").
-All applicable U.S. GAAP accounting standards effective as of June 30, 2021 have been taken into consideration in preparing the consolidated financial statements.
-The preparation of the consolidated financial statements requires estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
+Our condensed consolidated financial statements are presented in accordance with accounting principles that are generally accepted in the U.S. ("U.S. GAAP").
+All applicable U.S. GAAP accounting standards effective as of June 30, 2022 have been taken into consideration in preparing the condensed consolidated financial statements.
+The preparation of the condensed consolidated financial statements requires estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
 Some of those estimates are subjective and complex, and, consequently, actual results could differ from those estimates.
-The following accounting policies and estimates have been highlighted as significant because changes to certain judgments and assumptions inherent in these policies could affect our consolidated financial statements.
+The following accounting policies and estimates have been highlighted as significant because changes to certain judgments and assumptions inherent in these policies could affect our condensed consolidated financial statements.